Konnor-Filip/Learn2Surf/ProjectProposal.md

 You will be expected to present your Milestone 1 proposal to the class.
 It is important that you use this time to inform your classmates and get feedback.
 Things to be considered are 1) conveying a sense of interest and excitement about your project, 2) soliciting feedback from peers that might be useful for development or refinement of the project, and 3) presenting your methodology and scope to get recommendations from peers and the instructor.

 ### Submission Materials
 You will record your presentation as a video using VidGrid.
-Post the video to the canvas submission page AND in the slack `#sp-2021-general` chat.
-Also submit your slides on canvas.
+Post the video to the canvas submission page AND in the slack `#fa-2021` general chat channel.
+Also submit your slides and a link to your github repository on canvas.

 ### Grading Criteria
 You will be graded by a presentation rubric on canvas.